osavir52/Obamacare/README.md

 ![Linear Regression Model](/aca_table_lm.jpg)

 These results show that, among the chosen variables, the only one which was not significant was the volume of plan selections in the Affordable Care Act per county.
-In order to account for the impact of spatial dependnece, spatial lag regression and spatial error regression resulted in the following:
+In order to account for the impact of spatial dependnece, I used the spatial lag regression and spatial error regression tests, with results shown below.

 Spatial Lag Regression